decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export const engine: IEngine;

-// Warning: (ae-missing-release-tag) "EngineEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EngineEvent<T extends IEventNames = IEventNames, V = IEvents[T]> = {
     type: T;